Will my Canadian credit history transfer to the United States?

 Why Can't I Use My Credit History From Overseas in the U.S.?

 The first is simply a matter of law.
 Laws governing credit reporting differ from nation to nation.
-In some instances the laws prohibit the transfer of information across borders or have restrictions on such transfers that effectively prohibit them.
+In some instances, the laws prohibit the transfer of information across borders or have restrictions on such transfers that effectively prohibit them.

-Another complication related to the law is that if the information is transferred, the companies reporting information would have to comply with the laws governing credit reports in the nation to which you moved.
+Another complication related to the law is that if the information were transferred, the companies reporting information would have to comply with the laws governing credit reports in the nation to which you moved.
 A Canadian company could find it very difficult, if not impossible, to meet the U.S. Fair Credit Reporting Act requirements governing the reporting of credit history information, for example.

 For these reasons, credit histories do not follow you when you move to the U.S. from Canada or other countries.

 How Can I Begin Establishing Credit In the United States?

 If you do not yet have a credit history in the U.S., you may wonder how to get started.
 Most lenders rely on your credit report information when deciding whether to approve an application, so it may be challenging to qualify for a traditional credit account right away.